Initial assessment

 • Ferritin

-• Hepatitis B serology - surface antigen (HBsAg), surface antibody (HBsAb) and core antibody (HBcAb) - *** therefore HBsAg not required if completed & negative result offshore, reasonable to vaccinate without cAb/sAb, check serology in household contacts
+• Hepatitis B serology - surface antigen (HBsAg), surface antibody (HBsAb) and core antibody (HBcAb) *HBsAg not required if completed & negative result offshore, reasonable to vaccinate without cAb/sAb, check serology in household contacts of HBV cases

 • Tuberculosis (TB) screening - tuberculin skin test (TST) or interferon gamma release assay (IGRA).
-TST is preferred in children <5y and should be used in children <2y. *** If recent (3-6m) negative IGRA 5y and older completed offshore, and no exposure history reasonable to use this result, low threshold to repeat.
+TST preferred in children <5y. *If recent (3-6m) negative IGRA 5y and older completed offshore and no exposure history - reasonable to use this result, low threshold to repeat

-• Faecal specimen - ova, cysts, parasites* (OCP, ideally fixed to improve detection of protozoa), depending on pre-arrival albendazole, and eosinophilia
+• Faecal specimen - cysts, ova parasites (COP, ideally fixed to improve detection of protozoa), depending on pre-arrival albendazole, and eosinophilia

 • If documented pre-departure albendazole: